godotengine/godot-docs/classes/class_canvaslayer.rst

 | *Getter*  | get_follow_viewport_scale()      |
 +-----------+----------------------------------+

-Scales the layer when using :ref:`follow_viewport_enable<class_CanvasLayer_property_follow_viewport_enable>`.
+Scales the layer when using :ref:`follow_viewport_enabled<class_CanvasLayer_property_follow_viewport_enabled>`.
 Layers moving into the foreground should have increasing scales, while layers moving into the background should have decreasing scales.

 ----